kartonfarkas/api_docs/source/suite/customers/administrator_create.rst

 Creating an Administrator Account
 =================================

-Creates a new admin account.
+Info on how to create a new admin account.

 .. include:: _warning.rst